evanpersinger/study_timer/README.md

 2. **Use manual control** - Click "Start Break" and "Start Study" when you're ready, not when the timer says
 3. **Eliminate distractions** - Close unnecessary apps and notifications
 4. **Take breaks seriously** - Step away from your desk during break time
-5. **Track your progress** - Use the "View Data" button to see your daily study statistics
+5. **Track your progress** - Monitor your daily sessions and total study time in real-time
-6. **Build habits** - Check your daily data to maintain consistent study routines
+6. **Build habits** - Use the session counter to maintain consistent study routines
 7. **Stop notifications** - Click "Stop" to silence the notification sound when you're ready

 ## Troubleshooting